-Metrolinx is undertaking the largest transportation investment in Ontario's history while also operating GO Transit, UP Express and PRESTO.
+Metrolinx is undertaking the largest transportation investment in Ontario's history while simultaneously operating GO Transit, UP Express and PRESTO.
 It plans a unique opportunity to plan, build, operate and connect transportation in the Greater Toronto and Hamilton Area.

-When the Province of Ontario created Metrolinx as a new regional transportation agency in 2006, the challenges of under-investments in transit were mounting.
-Metrolinx was tasked to work with federal, provincial and municipal partners, the private sector and other stakeholders to create an integrated transportation system that would support a higher quality of life, a more prosperous economy and a healthier environment.
+When the Province of Ontario created Metrolinx as a new regional transportation agency in 2006, the challenges of underinvestment in transit were mounting.
+Metrolinx was tasked to work with the private sector, with federal, provincial and municipal partners, and other stakeholders to create an integrated transportation system that would support a higher quality of life, a more prosperous economy and a healthier environment.